manystories/manystories/sites/all/modules/contrib/logintoboggan/README.txt

 user will only be removed from the non-authenticated role and granted authenticated permissions when they verify their account via a special email link, or when an administrator removes them from the non-authenticated role.
+It is important to check that this non-authenticated role does not cause problems when used with other contrib modules such as OG that assume all site users hold the authenticated user role.